Lead poisoning

 Make a list of:

-• All medications, vitamins or supplements you or your child takes, including doses
+- All medicines, vitamins or supplements you or your child takes, including doses.

-For lead poisoning, basic questions to ask your provider include:
+For lead poisoning, basic questions to ask include:

-• Is this condition likely temporary or chronic?
+- Is this condition likely temporary or will it be ongoing?

 What to expect from your doctor